 When sending metadata to the Vampr Publishing team, we currently ask for it to be sent in a spreadsheet template we’ve provided.
 Here’s a handy video for how to fill that out:

-Editing Music Metadata: Your To-Do List
+How to Edit Music Metadata: Your To-Do List

-✅ Register as writer/composer with PRO
+✅ Register as a writer/composer with PRO

 ✅ Sign split sheet with collaborators

 ✅ Fill out your metadata in an MP3 version of your track using ID3 tags from your DAW

 ✅ Register your recording with your CMO or distributor to get an ISRC number – keep a separate record of this